csaintilmont/M3/README.md

 Reference to your final high-level functional requirements, modify based on Milestone 1.
 Add or change as you see necessary.<br>

 ## 8. High-level system architecture and database organization<br>
-Software products and Tools
+Software products and Tools<br>
-Brackets, Notepad++, Putty, WinSCP, FileZilla, GitHub, etc Languages and Systems
+Brackets, Notepad++, Putty, WinSCP, FileZilla, GitHub, etc<br>
+Languages and Systems<br>
-English, HTML, PHP, MySQL, Linux, Windows, MacOS, Mobiles , etc APIs
+English, HTML, PHP, MySQL, Linux, Windows, MacOS, Mobiles , etc<br>
+APIs<br>
-Calendar, Weather
+Calendar, Weather<br>
-PHPMailer
+PHPMailer<br>
-Supported Browsers
+Supported Browsers<br>
-Chrome, Firefox, Opera, Safari, Microsoft Edge, Internet Explorer Frameworks
+Chrome, Firefox, Opera, Safari, Microsoft Edge, Internet Explorer<br>
+Frameworks<br>
-HTML, PHP, CSS
+HTML, PHP, CSS<br>

-DB Organization:
+DB Organization:<br>
 The database get divide into multiple tables.
 With the UserID from the User table you can get access to the User_Info, Event, User_Comments, and Security_Answers tables.
 In addition, from Security_Answers you get data from Security_Questions using the QuestionID and both the Event and User_Comment tables get connected with not only UserID but EventID as well.
-In other words, as long as you have the UserID, you can get information in all the tables that belong to a specific person.
+In other words, as long as you have the UserID, you can get information in all the tables that belong to a specific person. <br>
-List of DB Tables:
+List of DB Tables:<br><br>
-User: UserID, UserName,Password, Salt, Role, Status
+User: UserID, UserName,Password, Salt, Role, Status<br>
-User_Info: UserID, FirstName, LastName, NickName, DoB, Gender, Email, Telephone, Major
+User_Info: UserID, FirstName, LastName, NickName, DoB, Gender, Email, Telephone, Major<br><br>
-Event: EventID, UserID, Location, Description, Date/Time, Media, Verify, Path.
+Event: EventID, UserID, Location, Description, Date/Time, Media, Verify, Path. <br>
-User_Comments: C_ID, UserID, EventID, Comment.
+User_Comments: C_ID, UserID, EventID, Comment.<br>
-Security_Answers: UserID, QuestionID, Answers
+Security_Answers: UserID, QuestionID, Answers<br>
-Security_Questions: QuestionID, Questions
+Security_Questions: QuestionID, Questions<br>

-Media Storage:
+Media Storage:<br>
 The images and video/audio will be kept in file system.
-The database only stores the path to the files (Event table).
+The database only stores the path to the files (Event table).<br>
-Search/filter architecture and implementation:
+Search/filter architecture and implementation:<br>
-The execution of a “select” statement to the database will be used for searching, where the condition for the statement can be any of the element in a collection of  fields used for searching.
+The execution of a “select” statement to the database will be used for searching, where the condition for the statement can be any of the element in a collection of  fields used for searching.<br>
-Term will be used for searching:
+Term will be used for searching:<br>
 Username: a String stored in User table.
-Once the Username is found, the system will get the UserID and find corresponding Nickname and display the Nickname back to UI.
+Once the Username is found, the system will get the UserID and find corresponding Nickname and display the Nickname back to UI.<br>
 Nickname: a String stored in User_Info table.
 Once the Nickname is found, the system will return and display the Nickname back to UI.
 First Name/Last Name: two Strings stored in User_Info table.
-Once either one or both First Name Last Name is found, the system will return and display the corresponding Nickname back to UI.
+Once either one or both First Name Last Name is found, the system will return and display the corresponding Nickname back to UI.<br>
 Event Description (partial also works): a String stored in Event table.
-Once found, the system will return everything about that event back and display in UI.
+Once found, the system will return everything about that event back and display in UI.<br>
 Location: a String stored in Event table.
 Once found, the system will return every event in that location back and display in UI.
-Term will be filtered/sorted:
+Term will be filtered/sorted:<br>
 Location: a String stored in Event table.
-By applying this filter, the system will execute a search on the selected location.
+By applying this filter, the system will execute a search on the selected location.<br>
-Date/Time: a DateTime field in Event table, entered by the system when an event is posted, and will be sorted from newest to oldest.
+Date/Time: a DateTime field in Event table, entered by the system when an event is posted, and will be sorted from newest to oldest.<br>
 Verify: a Boolean field in in Event table.
-By applying this filter, the system will show only events that were verified by Power User.
+By applying this filter, the system will show only events that were verified by Power User.<br>
-Your own APIs:
+Your own APIs:<br>
-We will not create any API of our own.
+We will not create any API of our own.<br>
-Describe any significant non-trivial algorithm or process:
+Describe any significant non-trivial algorithm or process:<br>
 The order of the event post will be shown in order (newest first):  have to read the event bottom up according to datetime.
-Before output each post, the Event table (store all of the event post from user) will get descending (DESC) sort by the Date/Time before output to the Home Screen.
+Before output each post, the Event table (store all of the event post from user) will get descending (DESC) sort by the Date/Time before output to the Home Screen.<br>
 Verifying is the process where power user verify whether a post is legit.
 In Event table there’s a verify field which all post will be masked as false at first.
 Then Power User can check the event physically and indicate whether the post is legit.
-From there the Power User can decide whether the post can stay in the system by click on verified or delete.
+From there the Power User can decide whether the post can stay in the system by click on verified or delete. <br>